What Is It? Assessments that are created at the classroom or team level, and are the primary source of learning/grading measurements.

 - Guided Reading Groups

 (847) 945-1844 x7207

-The following resources will help you understand standards-based grading in District 109:
+The following resources provide more insight into the benefits of standards-based grading in District 109: